-B If so, you'd probably like some answers; answers that come only with considerable labor and expense when the experiments are made at normal communication frequencies.
+B ULDING a new array for 20 or 10 this fall?
+If so, you'd probably like some answers; answers that come only with considerable labor and expense when the experiments are made at normal communication frequencies.

 How much will height-above-ground affect the beam's performance?
 Want some horizontal and vertical patterns?
 How about this close-wide spacing controversy?
 Will your favorite matching device really give you a flat line?
 Is a fourth element worth the trouble?
 The answer is the same for all these questions, and many others: take no man's word for it.
 Find out for yourself - with